-Amended §114.13(d) updates "director" to "division" and "director" to "commissioner."
+Amended §114.13(a) - (e) updates "director" to "division" and "director" to "commissioner."
 These non-substantive changes are necessary to reflect current regulatory structure and agency drafting style.

-Amended §114.13(e) updates "director" to "division" and "director" to "commissioner."
+Amended §114.13(b) uses "division" in place of "director will notify the Commissioners who."
 These non-substantive changes are necessary to reflect current regulatory structure and agency drafting style.

 Amended §114.13(f) updates the phrase "director and the director shall notify the Commission within 10 days of the approval" to "commissioner."
-The phrase "this notification" changed to "approval."
-"Director" is updated to "commissioner."
+The phrase "this notification" changed to "approval" and "director" is updated to "commissioner."
 These non-substantive changes are necessary to reflect current regulatory structure and agency drafting style.